This post may contain affiliate links. Click here to read our Disclosure.

 Bondi is glitzy and glamorous, but you will want to check out this famous beach.
 My husband felt like he was missing five abs to walk the beach with all the beautiful people.
 For me, the best reason to go is to walk the beautiful cliffs between Bondi and neighboring Bronte Beach.
-This is a very popular walk for a good reason.
+This is a very popular walk for a good reason and one of the best walks in Sydney.
 The huge beaches lead to beautiful limestone rock formations with lovely turquoise water.
 If the kids are up for, walk all the way to Coogee (6 km).
 You can then take a bus back to Bondi or towards the city centre.

 Our kids loved checking out the street art near Bondi beach, watching the action at the skate park and at the exercise park.
 They were very curious why a man in high heels and a g-string was doing interesting postures around a pole.
 But that is Bondi!
 To get to Bondi, take a bus from Circular Quay (45 min).